 One such longstanding favorite is React, renowned for its virtual DOM and component-based architecture.
 On the flip side, Svelte takes a distinctive approach, moving much of the resource-intensive work from runtime to build time.

 Now, faced with the React vs. Svelte dilemma, you’re standing at a crossroads that demands a thoughtful decision.
 Making the right choice can be a complex process, given the distinct strengths and trade-offs each framework brings to the table.

 In this exploration, we dive into React and Svelte’s merits, drawbacks, and coding experiences, enabling you to make a well-informed choice for your upcoming web development endeavors.

 What is React?– An overview

 Here are some market usage statistics for React js:

-- In 2018, The State of Developer Ecosystem revealed that React.js is used by 60% of developers.
+- In 2023, the survey of StackOverflow revealed that React is preferred by approximately 41% of developers.

 Use cases of React js:

 - Progressive web apps (React + Ionic)